magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist.md

 sudo nvim /etc/snapper/configs/root
 root is the configuration we created before

-hourly 3 daily 5 rent zero
+hourly 3 daily 5 rest zero
 cleaup flag will only work if cronie is installed

 sudo dnf install cronie